pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/03-wp-autopilot-custom-upstream.md

 The simplest way to start your Custom Upstream journey is to create a new, vanilla WordPress site.
 The new site’s repository will be the starting point for your Custom Upstream codebase, and will be the only place Autopilot actually affects our yCustom Upstream code.

-1. Name the site in a way that identifies it as the Custom Upstream, for example “Green Sites Upstream”.
+1. Name the site in a way that identifies it as the Custom Upstream, for example “Sites Upstream”.

-1. Install WordPress and generate two or three pages of content.
+1. [Create a new WordPress site](/create-sites#create-a-site) and generate two or three pages of content.

 1. [Activate Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) and select all three scopes – upstream, plugins, themes under **What Should Autopilot Update?**